Wanna cut to the chase?

 How can you choose the best facial hair removal product for you personally?
 There are a lot of different options, but here are a few tips to make your choice an easy one:

 If you have sensitive skin, you need to be careful with what you use.
 Some hair removal methods are just too harsh and may cause you to have a lot of irritation, redness, and maybe even swelling.
 Look for products that don’t contact your skin much.
 It’s probably best to avoid cream and serums to remove the hair.
 Those with less sensitive skin can use pretty much anything, as long as there are no other special considerations to be made for your skin type.

 Removing coarse or fine hairs makes a big difference.
 Shaving, plucking, waxing, and epilating are the best ways to get rid of coarse hairs at home.
 Most other types of products don’t work as well on coarse hairs and are meant for fine hairs instead.
 A majority of products work for fine hairs.

 Long-term or Short-term

 Not all methods have the same results.
 Shaving will require a lot more touching up, since the hairs will grow back quickly.
-Some of the other methods last longer, up to at most 6 weeks.
+Some of the other methods last longer (up to 6 weeks at most).
 How long it lasts depends partially on your own hair and genetics.

 Shaving can be quick and easy, especially if you just need a touch-up.
 Waxing is also fast once you know how to do it well.
 Plucking, epilating, and creams may take a bit longer.
 If you’re trying to get your beauty routine over quickly, choose one of the faster methods.